hanuz06/music-search/README.md

 # Music search

-This is a mini project executed according a coding test.
+This is a mini project executed according to a coding test.
-It was deployed to AWS and netlify:
+It has been deployed to AWS and Netlify:

 👉 [Music search/AWS](https://d1fl43rrcxluvg.cloudfront.net/)